Oklahoma Education Support Act HB1160

 We are currently seeking legislators who are willing to support this piece of proposed legislation.
 If you have influence in the legislative arena and know of anyone that might be interested, please direct them to this page and have them contact us.

-CURRENT STATUS OF BILL: This bill has passed the House A&B committee by a nearly 2/3 vote we need boots on the ground to gain support in the Senate and among the House members before it hits the House floor.
+CURRENT STATUS OF BILL: This bill passed the House A&B committee in 2019 by a nearly 2/3 vote but never went any further.
+We are introducing the bill again for the 2022 session and we need boots on the ground to gain support in both the Senate and the House.

 We would like to thank the Oklahoma Council of Public Affairs for their assistance with the language of the bill.